crowdlingo/course/src/speaking/museum.md

 ---
 cname: museum
 title: Museum
-description:
+description: Are there many museums in your hometown?
 cover: false
 ---
 <banner></banner>

 ## Questions

-- Are there many (or, any) museums in your hometown?
+- Are there many museums in your hometown?
 - Do you think museums are useful for visitors to your hometown&#x2F;country?
 - Do you often visit a museum?
 - Did you go to any museums when you were a child?